apache/beam/website/www/site/content/en/get-started/quickstart/python.md

 The lines might appear in a different order.

-Optionally, run the following command to deactivate the virtual environment:
+Run the following command to deactivate the virtual environment:

 {{< highlight >}}
 deactivate